Zekfad/weak_cache/README.md

 ## Usage

-Just create cache, add some values, and they'll be removed when all other strong references to they are lost.
+Create cache, add values, and they'll be removed when all other strong references to them are lost.

 ```dart
 // ID - Object cache
 final cache = WeakCache<int, Object>();